each/draft-aname/draft-ietf-dnsop-aname.md

 records obtained by resolving the ultimate target of the ANAME (see (#subst)).

+During the process of looking up the target address records, one or more CNAME or ANAME records may be encountered.
+These records are not the final target address records, and are referred in this document as "intermediate records".
+The target name must be replaced with the new name provided in the RDATA and the new target is resolved.

 Other DNS-related terminology can be found in [@!RFC8499].